I established de Lorentz Editorial Services in 2017 and work closely with authors to edit their writing.

 My editing services are for academics and businesses.

-The Society for Editors and Proofreaders (SfEP) is the professional body for editors in the UK.
+The Chartered Institute of Editing and Proofreadering (CIEP) is the professional body for editors in the UK.
 I have been a member since 2017 and achieved Professional Membership status in 2019.
-I am signed up to SfEP's Code of Practice.
+I am signed up to CIEP's Code of Practice.

 I have editing qualifications from SfEP and the Publishing Training Centre.

-My editing fees are calculated in line with SfEP's minimum rates.
+My editing fees are calculated in line with CIEP's minimum rates.

 Before providing a quote, I ask authors for a sample section of their research paper or report so that I can assess the scope and level of the edit.